 Macron’s challenge is to hold together a “Third Force” of moderates from the left and right.
 His predecessors failed in the 1950s, precipitating de Gaulle’s return to power.
 Their only previous comeback was in 1974, when the liberal Valéry Giscard d’Estaing prevailed over Gaullist candidates on the right and defeated the left’s François Mitterrand in the presidential election.
 Mitterrand beat Giscard seven years later.
 (Presidential terms were reduced from seven to five years in 2000.)

-Le Pen must appeal to the economic concerns of her “Poujadist” voters in the north and east without alienating her wealthier and socially more conservative base in the south.
+Le Pen must appeal to the economic concerns of her “Poujadist” voters in the north and east without alienating her wealthier and socially more conservative, historically Pied-Noir base in the south.
 The latter were drawn to Éric Zemmour’s culture-war rhetoric in the first voting round.
-Many in the former group might have voted for the left when the Communists were strong, but when their towns deindustrialized and the post-Mitterrand Socialists lost touch with the working class, they drifted to the right.
+Many in the former group might have voted for the left when the Communists were strong, but then their towns deindustrialized and the post-Mitterrand Socialists lost touch with the working class.
 It’s why Le Pen has focused her campaign on low wages and high living costs.

-Mélenchon’s supporters ought to prefer Macron over Le Pen, but the French far left isn’t renowned for its pragmatism.
+Mélenchon’s supporters ought to prefer Macron over Le Pen, but the French far left isn’t known for its pragmatism.
 Polls predict about a third will sit out the second voting round.